CaptainLiao/vite-plugin-webpackchunkname/README.md

-✨✨✨ Star the plugin if it useful for u.

 ## Features

 Use `webpackChunkName` config in vite project as well as `webpack` do.

 **Not support third party packages**. [see vitejs #8824](https://github.com/vitejs/vite/pull/8824)

+✨✨✨ Star the plugin if it useful for u.💖

 ## Install